Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Make sure your pup is getting enough sleep.
 Give them a comfortable bed and blanket to feel safe and warm at night or during nap time.
 How Much Sleep Do Dogs Need?

 Why do Dachshunds bark so much?
-Excessive barking can occur when your dog is bored, requesting more attention, or just cause they feel like it.
+Excessive barking can occur when your dog is bored, requesting more attention, or just because they feel like it.

 How To Stop Excessive Barking: